Regulatory & Legal

 Over the last few days, Instagram reels and clips have claimed RFK Jr. and the FDA are bringing back 14 of the 19 peptides that were allegedly made illegal.
 This fact check separates what is viral from what is published on official FDA pages as of March 2, 2026.

-When checking claims about GLP compounds, compare them against a source-backed reference like the Tirzepatide research protocol.
+When checking claims about GLP compounds, compare them against a source-backed reference like the Tirzepatide research protocol and cross-check vendor claims against our supplier rankings.

 TL;DR